 (Lesson 2 From 1,000 Assessments)

 Stories about the genius sociopath are ubiquitous.
 So ubiquitous, in fact, that we glorify those who are considered “crazy like a fox” and assume their extreme behaviors are well calculated.
-In a way, we almost expect the smartest among us be rule breakers and disregard limits.
+In a way, we almost expect the smartest among us to be rule breakers and disregard limits.
 Therefore, it becomes complicated to distinguish between a candidate for the “most interesting person in the world award” and a sociopath.

 Despite the ubiquity, the actual number of business executives who possess the characteristics of a sociopath (somewhere between 3% and 8%) is much smaller than perceived.
 Their impact, however, is anything but small.

+This begs the question: are sociopaths self-aware?
 Take, for example, the following three high profile individuals—Thomas Edison, Andrew Wakefield, and Jérôme Kerviel— who all behaved at the intersection of intelligence and meanness, resulting in catastrophic ramifications.
 Edison, while being overshadowed and pushed out of business by Nikola Tesla and his alternative electricity source, felt threatened and went to extreme lengths to discredit the competition by engaging in the public electrocution of dogs, cats, horses, and even an elephant.

 Andrew Wakefield, a British doctor, accepted a large sum of money in exchange for a contrived medical journal article linking autism to the Measles Mumps and Rubella (MMR) vaccine, resulting in millions of children going unvaccinated over a period of several years.